-- 6(a) The teacher knows specialized terminology used in the assessment of students who are deaf/hard of hearing. - 6(b) The teacher knows the appropriate assessment accommodations. - 6(c) The teacher understands the components of an adequate evaluation for eligibility, placement, and program planning decisions for students who are deaf/hard of hearing.
+- 6(a) The teacher understands appropriate functional and standardized assessments for students who are deaf/hard of hearing. - 6(b) The teacher knows the appropriate assessment accommodations for students. - 6(c) The teacher understands the components of an adequate evaluation for eligibility, placement, and program planning decisions for students who are deaf/hard of hearing. - 6(d) The teacher understands the limitations of assessment tools specific to individual student characteristics.

-- 6(d) The teacher uses appropriate assessment tools that use the natural, native, or preferred language of the student who is deaf/hard of hearing. - 6(e) The teacher designs and uses appropriate formative assessment tools. - 6(f) The teacher gathers and analyzes communication samples to determine nonverbal and linguistic skills of students who are deaf/hard of hearing as part of academic assessment. - 6(g) The teacher uses data from assessments to inform instructional decision making to develop present levels of performance (PLOP) and IEP goals.
+- 6(e) The teacher uses appropriate formal and informal assessment tools that use the natural, native, or preferred language of the student who is deaf/hard of hearing. - 6(f) The teacher designs and uses appropriate formative assessment tools. - 6(g) The teacher gathers and analyzes communication samples to determine nonverbal and linguistic skills of students who are deaf/hard of hearing as part of academic assessment. - 6(h) The teacher uses data from assessments to inform instructional decision making relative to academic achievement and functional performance.